 An additional 'None' mark box was added in 2006.
 No changes were made in 2016.

 Item non-response rates are a measure of how many questions were not responded to as a proportion of the total number of questions applicable to the dwelling.
 In this instance the response is left as not stated.

 The majority of item non-response is attributable to the households who did not respond to the Census at all.
 Refer to item non-response rates for more information.
 The second and smaller contributor to item non-response is when people return a Census form but may not answer a particular question(s).
 For more information, refer to Understanding Census data quality.

 The non-response rate for this variable was 7.4% (5.4% in 2011).

 Dwellings with a high number of bedrooms reported were checked manually to ensure that they match the actual response on the form.
 The data may include a small proportion of dwellings with unusually large numbers of bedrooms, as all numeric responses are accepted as reported.

 This classification is used to calculate the average number of persons per bedroom in the QuickStats and Community Profiles products.
 There has been a change in methodology used to calculate the average number of persons per bedroom between the 2011 and 2016 Censuses.
 More information on this can change can be found in this publication on the Comparing the average number of persons per bedroom over time page.

-A definition for Number of Bedrooms in Private Dwelling is available in the 2016 Census Dictionary.
+A definition of Number of Bedrooms in Private Dwelling is available in the 2016 Census Dictionary.